Installation¶

 Kubernaut supports two ingress paths.
 Choose the one that matches your use case:

 - Gateway (alert-driven) — Prometheus alerts trigger automated remediation.
-No kagenti or Keycloak required.
+No OIDC provider or kagenti required.

 - API Frontend + Console (A2A/MCP) — Interactive investigation and remediation via MCP clients, A2A agents, or the Kubernaut Console web UI.
-Requires kagenti and Keycloak.
+Requires an OIDC provider (e.g. Keycloak). kagenti is only required in addition if you also enable

 Both paths can be enabled simultaneously.